 Firstly, get informed so that you know what you’re likely to get from your State Pension, and when.
 And bear in mind that you might be able to top up your NI contributions to get more.

 Secondly, think about taking steps to boost the money you’ll get from your personal or workplace pension plan by increasing your contributions.
 Some employers also offer matching schemes, so doing this could mean your employer will pay in more too.
-There are more tips in our article Are you doing enough with your pension plan?
+You can find more information in our Pension guides.

 It’s a good idea to regularly review your personal or workplace pension plan to make sure it’s on track.
 If you’re a Standard Life customer, you can do this through our online services.
 And if you want a full picture of all your pension plans, as well as your potential State Pension entitlement, use our simple pension calculator.

 The information here is based on our understanding in April 2021 and shouldn’t be taken as financial advice.